Aider-AI/aider/aider/website/docs/troubleshooting/imports.md

 The recommended way to
 install aider is with [pip](/docs/install/install.html).
-Be sure to use the `--ignore-installed` switch so that the correct versions of dependencies will be installed.
+Be sure to use the `--upgrade-strategy only-if-needed` switch so that the correct versions of dependencies will be installed.

 ```
-python -m pip install -U --ignore-installed aider-chat
+python -m pip install -U --upgrade-strategy only-if-needed aider-chat
 ```

 A very safe way is to